jameslintaylor/doctest/README.md

   (clojure.test/is (= true (clojure.core/= (jameslintaylor.example/foo 1) (jameslintaylor.example/foo 2)))))
 ```

-## Running the generated tests
+# Running the generated tests

-Simply add ./target/doctest as an extra path to your test runner of choice and run your tests as you would otherwise.
+Add `./target/doctest` as an extra path to your test runner of choice and run your tests as you would otherwise.